iworsham/LaunchMod1Week5Assessment/README.md

 ## Questions (10 Points Possible)
 1. What would happen if you try to use a variable that is not in scope?
+It will begin a error, since that vriable cannot be access outside its code block.
 2. Describe the three As of a test:
-A -
-A -
+A - Arrange: setup the objects, variables, etc. that you need for the test.

-A -
+A - Act: execute the method correctly.

+A - Assert: what to expect from the successful execution of the method.

 3. What is the difference between `public` and `private` access modifiers?
+Locked or unlocked.
+Private can only be accessed inside the same class.
+Public can be accessed anywhere.
 4. A method should:  (**Select all that apply**) <br/>
-(A) Make changes to an object
+(A) Make changes to an object  <<<<<<<<<<<
-(B) Return some information about an object
-(C) Make changes to an object and return information about the object.
-(D) None of the Above.
+(B) Return some information about an object  <<<<<<<<<< (C) Make changes to an object and return information about the object. <<<<<<<<<<<<< (D) None of the Above.

 5. How did you determine what to answer for the question above?
+I know that methods are meant to make changes to your code and your object.
+And also some Methods return information about a object.
+Or in other words Commands and Querys.
 ## Exercise (10 Points Possible)

 Clone your forked copy of this repository into Visual Studio.